The trick is to enjoy life. Stop waiting for things to happen.

 - Start up your own business as an on-line entrepreneur

 - Save up money and put it into a high-interest account

 - Buy a winning lottery ticket

-Some ideas will be ones you have never considered before, others will be seem absurd or too risky.
-Then where will be some that feel down-to-earth and easier to manage
+Some ideas will be ones you have never considered before, others will seem absurd or too risky.
+Then where will be some that feel down-to-earth and easier to manage.

 The important thing is not to dismiss any of your ideas too early on.
 Brainstorming is meant to open up possibilities and lead you in unexpected directions and conclusions, so throw caution to the wind for a few minutes and let your imagination run wild.